20 For where there are 2 or 3 gathered

 77x is a failure to success period.
 Adam failed his test, Jesus passed his test and was the 77th in line from Adam including Immanuel whom Michael possessed.

 But then 77x compared to 7x yields 11x.
-These are years from 2006Iyyar14 the first Passover divided in Laodicea attended by 1NC reserves to 2017Iyyar14, the last idolatrous Passover and the last divided Passover between the Laodicean 1NC reserves and the LWs.
+These are years from 2006Iyyar14 the first Passover divided in Laodicea attended by 1NC reserves to 2017Iyyar14, the last divided Passover between the Laodicean 1NC reserves and the LWs.

 23 That is why the kingdom of the heavens has become like a man, a king, that wanted to settle accounts with his slaves.